As of 11/29/2023

 I have no intention of making Patternz compatible with Metastock data.
 Why?
 Because I don't use Metastock and trying to verify that the files work can be troublesome.
 Plus, if they change their format, Patternz will break.
 Lots of users will be upset and blame me.
 Then they'll want me to fix it.
 NOW!
 And they will want it done for free.
 Why should I bother with the hassle?

 I wrote my own trading software, which I do not distribute to the public.
 Since I have what I need to trade, I have not shopped around for other software.
 I have no recommendations.
 The bonus issue of the Technical Analysis of Stocks & Commodities (www.traders.com) magazine has a reader survey ("Readers' Choice Awards") that covers software.
-I would check there to see what other traders are using.How can I get Patternz to work with Vista?
+I would check there to see what other traders are using.Will I get Patternz to work with Windows 7-10+?

 A new version of Patternz has been released.
-It works with windows 7 home premium and newer editions of the operating system.Will I get Patternz to work on a MAC?
+It works with Windows 7 home premium and newer editions of the operating system, including Window 10.
+One individual is using it on Win 11.Will I get Patternz to work on a MAC?

 I have no plans to make Patternz compatible with non-Windows machines.
 I have enough trouble keeping it working with current versions.
-Sorry.Will you be my mentor?
+Sorry.Do you use fundamentals in your trading?

 No. Why not?
 Because it takes too much time (up to 4 hours of research for each trade), and I have too many people asking for help.What one chart pattern can make me a bundle?

 That's why I wrote my books, and that's why I have a free website.
 The books are easy to read and understand.
 They are a lot less expensive than paying for a coach or mentor.

 The Evolution of a Trader series of books explains the four trading styles and how I tried them all.
 It's a good place to start to get tips on buy and hold, position, swing, and day trading.